Ingenio-ARC/MySQL-Query-Tool/README.md

 # MySQL Query Tool (single-file PHP)

-A minimal single-file PHP application to run MySQL queries and save them for later reuse.
+Minimal single-file PHP app to run MySQL queries, browse tables, and save favorite queries. ⚡

 Files:
-- `mysql_query_tool.php` - The app.
-Edit DB credentials at the top of the file.
+- `mysql_query_tool.php` — The app (edit DB creds at the top if you want static creds).
-- `saved_queries.json` - Created automatically next to the PHP file to store saved queries.
+- `saved_queries.json` — Auto-created to store saved queries.

 Quick start (requires PHP and access to the MySQL server):

-1. Edit `mysql_query_tool.php` and replace the dummy DB credentials with your own.
+1. Edit `mysql_query_tool.php` and replace the dummy DB credentials with your own (or use the login form in-app).
 2. From the directory containing `mysql_query_tool.php`, run the PHP built-in server:

 ```bash